 - If you have more content than time, reflect on the student learning outcomes for your course and focus on those that are the most important.

 - Take advantage of colleagues’ ideas, departmental practices, and resources from your discipline-specific organizations.

-- Request a one-to-one consultation if you would like individual assistance regarding how to move elements of your course to an online format.
+- Request a Virtual Lab Appointment if you would like individual assistance regarding how to move elements of your course to an online format.

 Practices to Avoid